The best Usenet providers in 2024

 Accompanied by a free NZB search engine (but not a newsreader), the platform has a long retention period, with 5,900+ days and counting.
 It only allows up to 20 connections, but you do get a zero-log VPN with its annual plan, as well as a lower price (from $7.95 per month) compared to the competition, especially if you opt for the annual subscription.

-Due to maintaining peering relationships with all major and most smaller Usenet providers, UsenetServer provides access to almost any article posted to Usenet anywhere in the world.
+Maintaining peering relationships with all major and most smaller Usenet providers, UsenetServer provides access to almost any article posted to Usenet anywhere in the world.
 If you’re not sure about this provider, you can test it for 14 days before making your final decision.

 The free NZB search engine that comes with UsenetServer is a valuable tool for locating files across the Usenet landscape.
-This feature simplifies the process of finding content, which, when paired with the platform's expansive retention period, makes UsenetServer a compelling choice for both new and experienced users.
+This simplifies the process of finding content, which, when paired with the platform's expansive retention period, makes UsenetServer a compelling choice for both new and experienced users.

 TweakNews logo